 Sugar causes disease.
 Sugar makes you unhealthy.
 Sugar breaks down tissues in your body, damaging your organs and causing disease.

 Sugar makes you stink.
 The broken-down tissues in your body are like rotting flesh.
 It can get pretty gross and can make you have bad body odor even if you’re a clean person.

 Sugar causes chronic pain.
 It causes inflammation in areas where you have destroyed tissue which leads to pain.

 Sugar is expensive.
 The cost accrues after you eat it.
 You have decreased productivity at work, you get sick, you end up in the hospital after years of consumption.
 The number one cause of personal bankruptcy is health care costs (even with insurance coverage!)
 Not mortgage defaulting.

 Sugar is a gateway drug.
 If you tell your doctor that you are tired or grumpy during the day because of your sugar crash… WATCH OUT!
 He may give you Prozac or some other mind-altering drug.

 Sugar makes you old.
 It dries out your skin and worsens your vision.
 Your joints deteriorate, so you need a cane or something to aid your walking.

 Sugar ruins your life.
 It can give you cancer, heart disease, and diabetes.

 Sugar kills you.
 It’s much slower than a bullet, though.

-These scary facts about sugar come from empirical evidence found right here in the office.
+These scary facts about sugar and its impact on the body come from empirical evidence found right here in the office.
 We see it in our patients when they first come in to get help with their health.
 It’s backed up by thousands of studies as well.
 But, our best evidence is our patients who’ve come to see us because of health problems related to eating sugar and refined carbs and excessive insulin production.
 After they get educated about real food and nutrition, they turn their health around avoiding surgery and potentially deadly future health problems.
 Learn about different types of sugar to maintain good health today.